zahur76/MilestoneProject_2/README.md

 The character facts link was placed at the bottom of the page since it was a secondary option and was not required to play the main game.

-The cards were given a grey colour (rgb(105, 102, 102)) to provide good contrast to the background.
+The tiles were given a grey colour (rgb(105, 102, 102)) to provide good contrast to the background.

 The actually character cards were chosen to be of cartoon nature since this was thought to be more suited for a memory match game.
 Most importantly the character images were chosen so as to be as visually different as possible from each other